 How to Discuss Finances with Your Aging Parents

 People are living longer than ever before.
 Thirty years ago, the average life expectancy in the U.S. was 74.5 years.
-Today, that number is inching toward 80 years due to advances in medical care, awareness about the importance of healthy living, and a variety of other factors.
+Today, that number is inching toward 80 years due to advances in medical care,

 There are countless benefits of increased longevity, but there’s also an unanticipated disadvantage: the financial toll of living longer.
 The Employee Benefits Research Institute warns that millions of Americans – even those who consider themselves well-prepared for retirement – may not have sufficient assets to cover expenses during their golden years.

 Financial planning and money management can be sensitive topics in many families, especially among aging parents and their children, says Mike Sullivan, director of education for Take Charge America.

 “Many elderly adults are unable to determine the financial steps they need to take, or they are hesitant to share financial struggles with their children,” he said.
 “It’s important that the children of aging parents try to open a dialogue about finances as early as possible so they can gain a better understanding of the parents’ preparedness and assist them if needed.
 The first discussion should happen before the parents turn 70.
 If the parents are unwilling to have this discussion with their children, the children should suggest another person who the parents might trust.”

 Sullivan suggests starting the dialogue with a discussion about expenses and income.
 If this discussion is successful, it may be time to have a follow up discussion on investments and end-of-life planning.
 An evaluation of each of these will help the family determine their financial well-being and their preparation for the future.
 Discussion points should include: